43081j/43081j.github.io/_posts/2026-03-12-three-pillars-of-javascript-bloat.md

 This isn't necessarily a fault of the people who made these packages, as each person should be able to build however they want.
 Many of them are an older generation of influential JavaScript developers - building packages in a darker time where many of the nice APIs and cross-compatibility we have today didn't exist.
 They built the way they did because it was possibly the best way at the time.

 The problem is that we never moved on from that.
-We still download all of this fluff today even though we've had these features for several years.
+We still download all of this bloat today even though we've had these features for several years.

 I think we can solve this by reversing things.
 This small group should pay the cost - they should have their own special stack pretty much only they use.
 Everyone else gets the modern, lightweight, and widely supported code.